GSA/challenges-and-prizes/_historical-challenges/veterans-online-memorial-challenge.md

-  and persons living in the same household whether or not related, are not eligible to participate; (4) Contractors receiving Government funding for the same or similar projects, along with their employees, are not eligible to participate in the Challenge.
-Submissions must be made in English.
+  and persons living in the same household whether or not related, are not eligible to participate; (4) Contractors receiving Government funding for the same or similar projects, along with their employees, are not eligible to participate in the Challenge.  <br>  Submissions must be made in English.
 All challenge-related communication will be in English.
 No specific qualifications or expertise is required.
-Prize organizers <em>encourage outside individuals and non-expert teams</em> to compete and propose new solutions.
-To be eligible to compete, you must comply with all the terms of the challenge as defined in the Challenge-Specific Agreement.    <u>Registration and Submissions</u>:    Submissions must be made online (only), via upload to the <a href="https://herox.com/VA-Online-Memorial">HeroX.com</a>
+Prize organizers <em>encourage outside individuals and non-expert teams</em> to compete and propose new solutions.  <br>  To be eligible to compete, you must comply with all the terms of the challenge as defined in the Challenge-Specific Agreement.   <br> <u>Registration and Submissions</u>:    Submissions must be made online (only), via upload to the <a href="https://herox.com/VA-Online-Memorial">HeroX.com</a>
   website, on or before 5pm ET on November 30, 2017.
 All uploads must be in PDF format.
-No late submissions will be accepted.    <u>Intellectual Property:</u>    As detailed in the Challenge-Specific Agreement – Innovators who are awarded a prize for their submission must agree to grant The United States Department of Veterans Affairs an irrevocable, royalty free, perpetual, sublicensable,
+No late submissions will be accepted. <br>   <u>Intellectual Property:</u>    As detailed in the Challenge-Specific Agreement – Innovators who are awarded a prize for their submission must agree to grant The United States Department of Veterans Affairs an irrevocable, royalty free, perpetual, sublicensable,